zeroBzeroT/0Bot/README.md

 # 0Bot

-Mincraft bot based on mineflayer to promote 0b0t.org and add a discord bridge between the server 0Bot is on and the 0b0t discord.
+Minecraft bot based on mineflayer to promote 0b0t.org and add a bridge between the server running 0Bot and the 0b0t discord.
 Also has basic command capabilities.

 ## Ingame Functions